N3kowarrior/ih8sn-Oneplus7pro/README.md

 # ih8sn-Oneplus7pro
-Custom config of ih8sn for OP7 pro, made with keys from lastest ota update.
+>Custom config of ih8sn for OP7 pro, made with keys from lastest ota update.
-Note am not responsible for any damage you can do to your device by not following the guide properly or flashing wrong files.
+-Note am not responsible for any damage you can do to your device by not following the guide properly or flashing wrong files.
 If you have any issue after installation i wont be providing suppport.

 Note: **adb** and **usb debbuging with root** are **required** for procedure.